frederic-perez/AmE-dictionary/data/dictionary.md

 __intertwined__
 __intervene__ _v_ :two::hammer:
 __interviewees__ _n_ :pencil2:
+__intimate__ _v_ To indicate or make known indirectly. _Syn_ hint, imply, suggest _The young gentleman smiled, as if to intimate that the latter fragments of discourse were playfully ironical._
 __intimation__ _n_ Making known indirectly.
 __intolerable__ _adj_
 __intoxicating__ _adj_ :two: __1__ Producing in a person a state ranging from euphoria to stupor, usually accompanied by loss of inhibitions and control; inebriating. __2__ :dart: Stimulating, exciting, or producing great elation.